Free Trial

 Connects via the official cTrader API.
 Full history imports on connection and every new trade is journaled automatically.

 Connects via read-only API key (Bybit Global).
-Journals Perpetuals and Spot automatically every 2 hours.
+Journals perpetuals, inverse and spot automatically every 2 hours.

 Connects via the OANDA API.
 Forex, indices, commodities and metals journaled automatically from connection.